 And of course, ask for references.
 No one will give you a better idea about your prospective tenant that their last landlord (unless it’s their mom).

-If you need any legal documents or information to help manage your properties, we can help.
+If you need any legal documents or information to help manage your properties—from tenant screening to eviction—we can help.
 Visit our landlord center to get started.
 We’ve got everything from lease agreements to rental applications to eviction notices.

 You might not be able to get the perfect tenant, but with some diligent searching and the right agreements, you can always make sure things go as well as they possibly can.